A model-free first-order method for linear quadratic regulator with $\tilde{O}(1/\varepsilon)$ sampling complexity: Abstract

 \section{Abstract}

 We consider the classic stochastic linear quadratic regulator (LQR) problem under an infinite horizon average stage cost.
 By leveraging recent policy gradient methods from reinforcement learning, we obtain a first-order method that finds a stable feedback law whose objective function gap to the optima is at most $\varepsilon$ with high probability using $\tilde{O}(1/\varepsilon)$ samples, where $\tilde{O}$ hides polylogarithmic dependence on $\varepsilon$.
-Our proposed method seems to have the best dependence on $\varepsilon$ within the model-free literature without the assumption that all policies generated by the algorithm are stable almost surely, and it matches the best-known rate from the model-based literature, up to logarithmic factors.
+Our method is the first \textit{online} (i.e., single trajectory) algorithm with this sampling complexity.
 The improved dependence on $\varepsilon$ is achieved by showing the accuracy scales with the variance rather than the standard deviation of the gradient estimation error.
 Our developments that result in this improved sampling complexity fall in the category of actor-critic algorithms.
-The actor part involves a variational inequality formulation of the stochastic LQR problem, while in the critic part, we utilize a conditional stochastic primal-dual method and show that the algorithm has the optimal rate of convergence when paired with a shrinking multi-epoch scheme.
+The actor part involves a gradient descent-type method, while in the critic part, we utilize a conditional stochastic primal-dual method and show that the algorithm has an accelerated rate of convergence when paired with a shrinking multi-epoch scheme.

 \begin{MSCcodes} 93C05, 65K05 \end{MSCcodes}